Troubleshooting¶

 index.htmlor a file inpublic/, stop and restartmake dev.

-Fix: Run this command directly and use the output as your LAN IP:
+Run this command to find your LAN IP:

 Then open http://<that-ip>:8080 on your phone.